 PTT offers a range of sporting activities for cadets,

 encouraging them to compete against and become involved with local organizations.
 A high standard of physical fitness being an important part of Service life, cadets are encouraged to obtain a coaching or refereeing qualification for at least one sport.
 Competitions in a wide range of sports are conducted at the Academy and teams also take part in many civil competitions.
 Each cadet also participates in the Inter Squadron and Inter Battalion sports events.
 Formal instructions include the basic skills/techniques and nuances of the game, which provide the basis for another valuable dimension of leadership.
 However, sports are not limited to team events; excellence in individual sports is also encouraged.
-Participation in sport is not compulsory, although cadets are encouraged to participate in at least one sport each season.
-Cadets who excel in various sports and physical activities are awarded with proficiencies in the order of Merit Card, Half Blue, Blue and a Blazer being the highest.
+Participation in sport is not compulsory, although cadets are encouraged to participate in at least one sport each season, Cadets who excel in various sports and physical activities are awarded with proficiencies in the order of Merit Card, Half Blue, Blue and a Blazer being the highest.
 It goes without saying that the primary aim of this institution is to produce physically fit military leaders and the institution can take justifiable pride in the fact that its alumni have touched themselves and their alma mater with glory on the battle field time and again.
 We are extremely selective about the kind of young men who pass out from this academy.
 Elaborate assessment process in Physical Training ensures that those who are intellectually, physically and physiologically fit and motivated are selected to be moulded into potential officers of the Armed Forces.
-At the diversity level, this team offers Karate, Tae Kwon Do, Gymnastics, Yoga, Basketball, Volleyball, Hockey, Football, Handball and Swimming for those with the right skills and aptitudes.
+At the diversity level, this team offers Karate, Boxing, Squash, Tennis, Yoga, Basketball, Volleyball, Hockey, Football, Handball and Swimming for those with the right skills and aptitudes.